vircadia/vircadia-native-core/BUILD.md

     cmake .. -DQT_CMAKE_PREFIX_PATH=/usr/local/qt/5.3.2/lib/cmake

 ####Finding Dependencies

+The following applies for dependencies we do not grab via CMake ExternalProject (OpenSSL is an example), or for dependencies you have opted not to grab as a CMake ExternalProject (via -DGET_$NAME=0).
+The list of dependencies we grab by default as external projects can be found in [the CMake External Project Dependencies section](#CMake External Project Dependencies).

 You can point our [Cmake find modules](cmake/modules/) to the correct version of dependencies by setting one of the three following variables to the location of the correct version of the dependency.

 In the examples below the variable $NAME would be replaced by the name of the dependency in uppercase, and $name would be replaced by the name of the dependency in lowercase (ex: OPENSSL_ROOT_DIR, openssl).